learn-co-curriculum/python-p3-sqlalchemy-one-to-many/README.md

 By writing a few migrations and making use of the appropriate SQLAlchemy methods, we'll be able to:

-- ask a game about its reviews.
+- Ask a game about its reviews.
-- ask a review about its game.
+- Ask a review about its game.

 Here's what our Entity Relationship Diagram (ERD) looks like: